Time To First Byte: Definition, Reasons & Ways To Reduce

 Every millisecond counts in the immediate nature of online interactions.
 The Time To First Byte (TTFB) is an essential indicator that substantially impacts a website’s performance and user experience.
 TTFB measures how long it takes a user’s browser to wait after sending a request for a response before receiving the first byte of data from a server.

-Time To First Byte (TTFB) is a crucial performance metric that measures the time for a browser to receive the first byte of data from a web server after sending a request.
-It represents the initial server response time and is often considered the first significant milestone in the loading process of a web page.
+Time To First Byte (TTFB) is a crucial performance metric that measures the time it takes for a browser to receive the first byte of data from a web server after sending a request.
+It represents the initial server response time and is often considered the first significant milestone in a web page’s loading process.

 TTFB includes the time required for the server to process the request, generate a response, and transmit the first byte back to the user’s browser.
 It encompasses various factors such as server processing time, network latency, and data transfer time.